Hazing on Campus

 The Clery Act

 The Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act, originally known as the Campus Security Act, is the landmark federal law that requires colleges and universities across the United States to disclose information about crime on and around their campuses.
 In addition, colleges and universities must provide students and employees with prevention and awareness programs.
-Every institution receiving federal funding must publish its public annual security report (ASR) on October 1st of each year.

 The Violence Against Women Act (VAWA)